SpenceKonde/megaTinyCore/megaavr/extras/tinyNeoPixel.md

 Whether the correct choice was made depends largely on a piece of information I don't know: A histogram showing the fraction of such LEDs on the market with various latching times.
 I only know that "some" are 6us, "some" are 200, and "some" are 250.
 I do not know if there are any with latch times between those extremes, including whether 50 us latch time pixels even exist.
 My reasoning is as follows:
 * The latch time is relevant only when a complicated pattern is not being generated.
 250 us is 5000 clocks at 20 MHz and 12000 clocks at 48 MHz.
 At a bare minimum every LED requires three clock cycles to generate a "pattern" for - but this just gives a single color down the whole strip - is 3 clocks per LED to 'store' 3 8-bit values to RAM with `st X+` or similar, plus the loop overhead, which consists of a sbiw and a brneq which usually follows the branch - a total of 7 clocks per LED.
 A "push" that moves a pixel down strip by one spot requires an additional 6 above that (3 x 2 clock `ld Y+`) for a total of 13 clocks/led.
 Thus, for example, for 250us LEDs, if all you did was push or pull pixels, you'd need >900 pixels to exceed the wait time.
 Hence, we would expect many people to run into this unless either:
   * Everyone or almost everyone has some sort of delay in their code that prevents show() from being called too often, separate from canShow (since canShow would fail to prevent you from calling it during the latching pause for parts with latch delays longer than 50 us).
-  * Everyone or almost everyone has much, much slower code to generate the pixel data (if you're achieving the pixel writes with setPixel, for example, that will greatly increase
+  * Everyone or almost everyone has much, much slower code to generate the pixel data (if you're achieving the pixel writes with setPixel, for example, that will greatly increase executions time

+`uint8_t getPin()` Returns the current pin number; This will be 255, aka `NOT_A_PIN` if no pin has been set, or if an attempt was made to set a pin, but the pin number passed in was not a valid pins.
+Note that this function is very rarely needed, since the vast majority of cases - one way or another - supply the pin number through an integer constant.
+Unless you are doing something weird where the pin number is determined and set at runtime, it is more performant to to simply put the number into a preprocessor macro or const uint8_t variable, and use that.

+`numPixels()` Returns the number of LEDs in the string.
+This is another function that just gives you back a value you passed the constructor, and which one rarely needs to use.

-`getPixels()` Returns a pointer to the pixel buffer (a uint_8 array); note that this is the same pointer that you passed the constructor if using tinyNeoPixel_Static, and so calling this function just to get a pointer to a global variable is silly in most use cases.
+`getPixels()` Returns a pointer to the pixel buffer (a uint_8 array); note that this is the same pointer that you passed the constructor if using tinyNeoPixel_Static, and so calling this function will just get a pointer to a global variable that you already defined, and could have used directly.
+However, if using the non-static tinyNeoPixel, which dynamically allocates that buffer, if you want to write to it directly instead of through the neopixel setColor functions (for example, because you are CPU-bound and need to aggressively optimize the pixel drawing code), this is how you get a pointer to it.

 `getBrightness()` Returns the current brightness setting (per setBrightness())

-`getPin()` Returns the current pin number.

-`numPixels()` Returns the number of LEDs in the string

 `sine8(uint8_t angle)` Returns the sine of the angle (angle in 256's of a circle, that is, 128 = 180 degrees), from 0 to 255.
 Used for some animation effects.
 Because this makes use of a lookup table

-`gamma8(uint8_t input_brightness)` Performs basic gamma correction for smoother color transitions, returns a gamma corrected brightness that can be passed to setPixelColor().
+`uint8_t gamma8(uint8_t input_brightness)` Performs basic gamma correction for smoother color transitions, returns a gamma corrected brightness that can be passed to setPixelColor().

-`gamma32(uint_32 input_color)` As gamma8, only acts on and returns a 32-bit "packed" color (uint32_t).
+`uint32_t gamma32(uint_32 input_color)` As gamma8, only acts on and returns a 32-bit "packed" color (uint32_t).

-`Color(uint8_t r, uint8_t g, uint8_t b)` Return the color `r,g,b` as a "packed" color, which is a uint32_t (For RGB leds)
+`uint32_t Color(uint8_t r, uint8_t g, uint8_t b)` Return the color `r,g,b` as a "packed" color, which is a uint32_t (For RGB leds)

-`Color(uint8_t r, uint8_t g, uint8_t b, uint8_t w)` Return the color `r,g,b,w` as a uint_32 as a "packed" color, which is a uint32_t (For RGBW leds)
+`uint32_t Color(uint8_t r, uint8_t g, uint8_t b, uint8_t w)` Return the color `r,g,b,w` as a uint_32 as a "packed" color, which is a uint32_t (For RGBW leds)

-`ColorHSV(uint16_t hue, uint8_t sat, uint8_t val)` Return the color described by the given Hue, Saturation and Value numbers as a uint32_t
+`uint32_t ColorHSV(uint16_t hue, uint8_t sat, uint8_t val)` Return the color described by the given Hue, Saturation and Value numbers as a uint32_t

 #### Another few words on setBrightness()
 setBrightness was, IMO, a terrible idea.
 I mean it's a great idea when you aren't thinking about the implementation and its impact on performance.
 It's not a terrible idea you're planning to call it less often than new values for all pixels are calculated (otherwise you get quantization error - draw a smooth rainbow pattern for example, then do setBrightness(2); setBrightness(255) to see what I mean).
 It also tempts users into thinking it's a good idea to setBrightness to a lower value, and then write brightnesses from 0 to 255, and think they have 255<sup>3</sup> distinct combinations.
 Nope, there are only brightness<sup>3</sup>

 ## Pixel order constants
 In order to specify the order of the colors on each LED, the third argument passed to the constructor should be one of these constants; a define is provided for every possible permutation, however only a small subset of those are widespread in the wild.
 GRB is by FAR the most common.
 No, I don't know why either, but I wager there it wasn't random; the human visual system does some surprising things with light and color, and mankind has been figuring out how to make the most of those unexpected factors since we first started painting on cave walls.

 ### For RGB LEDs
 ```c++
     NEO_RGB /* Less common than you'd think */